 Annual reports are provided to the Corporate Management Team with more detailed reports provided to departments when required in order to monitor trends, identify problem areas and generate service improvement based on customer experience.
-However, the new Complaints Policy will introduce an enhanced reporting requirement.
+The new Complaints Policy introduces an enhanced reporting requirement, in line with The Local Government and Elections (Wales) Act 2021, where as well as scrutiny an Annual Complaints Report will be monitored and reviewed by the Governance and Audit Committee.